mixmarvel/mixmarvel.github.io/_posts/2024-12-16-Operation-points.md

 subtitle: Community Development
 ---

-MixMarvel Foundation states that reported in October 2024, the MixMarvel operation team launched a Community Points Event and Thor’s Wrath Goes Live.
+MixMarvel Foundation states that reported in November 2024, the MixMarvel operation team launched a Community Points Event and Thor’s Wrath Goes Live.

-On October 2024, MixMarvel started this one-month event and Thor’s Wrath Goes Live to promote MixMarvel and activate players.
+On November 2024, MixMarvel started this one-month event and Thor’s Wrath Goes Live to promote MixMarvel and activate players.
 Users can achieve certain activity requirements to receive community points.

 MixMarvel highly values user participation across MixMarvel community.
 This has a significant meaning in the MixMarvel community development and ecosystem mantainance.